sugaryourcoffee/vimnote/README.md

     Cleaning ; Clean the house before winter ; Jane Study ; Study VimL to get more professional ; Jennifer

-running `FormatTable ;` will create a pandoc multiline table
+Visually select the table, then press `:<C-U>FormatTable;`.
+This will create a pandoc multiline table as shown below

     -----------------------------------------------------
     Topic    Description                         Who